jwilsson/spotify-web-api-php/docs/method-reference/SpotifyWebAPI.md

 SpotifyWebAPI::createPlaylist($userId, $options)
 ```

-Create a new playlist.<br>
+Create a new playlist for the current user.<br>
 https://developer.spotify.com/documentation/web-api/reference/create-playlist

 #### Arguments
-* `$userId` **string** - ID or URI of the user to create the playlist for.
+    * `$userId` **string** - Deprecated.
+The current user will always be used.
     * `$options` **array\|object** - Options for the new playlist.
-    * string name Required.
+- string name Required.
 Name of the playlist.
-    * bool collaborative Optional.
+- bool collaborative Optional.
 Whether the playlist should be collaborative or not.
-    * string description Optional.
+- string description Optional.
 Description of the playlist.
-    * bool public Optional.
+- bool public Optional.
 Whether the playlist should be public or not.

 #### Return values
 * **array\|object** The new playlist.
 Type is controlled by the `return_assoc` option.